sccirlos/TileAutomataSimV1/Readme.txt

 1.5.3 Simulator Controls
   Once a system is loaded:
-  -WASD will move the assembly
+  -WASD will move the assembly.
+Holding shift with any of the WASD keys will move the assembly faster, this functions speed relates to the size of the assembly
   -The mouse scroll wheel can zoom in and out
+  -C will "recenter" the seed of the assembly.

   These hotkeys correspond to the tool bar at the top of the screen and are mapped to follow the layout respectively.
   -H -First